anis1507/VAMP_project/README.md

 # VAMP_project

-This project was written specifically to run on a **Tinker V** board (RISC-V architecture).
+This project was specifically written to run on a **Tinker V** board (RISC-V architecture).
+It performs motion planning using VAMP and communicates via GPIO with an Arduino.

 ## Requirements

 - A Tinker V board (or any RISC-V architecture)
-- An Arduino (for receive GPIO signals)
+- An Arduino (to receive GPIO signals)
-- A Linuxhost machine for cross-compling
+- A Linux host machine for cross-compiling
-- [`nds64le-linux-glibc-v5d`](https://github.com/andestech/nds-gnu-toolchain) for compling VAMP code
+- [`nds64le-linux-glibc-v5d`](https://github.com/andestech/nds-gnu-toolchain) for compiling VAMP code

 ## Compilation Guide

 ### 1. Compile `gpio_sender.c` for RISC-V

-To compile `gpio_sender.c` for RISC-V :
+To compile `gpio_sender.c` directly on your **Tinker V** (or another RISC-V device), run:

 ```bash
 gcc gpio_sender.c -o gpio_sender -lgpiod
 ```

-This product the binary `gpio_sender`, which can be executed on your RISC-V device.
+This will produce the `gpio_sender` binary, which can be executed on your RISC-V device.

 ### 2. Compile `vamp.c` and `main.c`

-To compile the main VAMP application (`main.c`, `vamp.c`), simply run :
+On your **host machine**, compile the main VAMP application:

 ```bash
 make
 ```
 This will generate the required executables using the specified RISC-V cross-compiler.

-⚠️ **Important:** Make sure the `Makefile` is configured to use the correct binaries from the `nds64le-linux-glibc-v5d` toolchain (e.g., `nds64le-linux-glibc-v5d-gcc`, etc.).
+⚠️ **Important** : Ensure that the Makefile is configured to use the correct binaries from the nds64le-linux-glibc-v5d toolchain (e.g., nds64le-linux-glibc-v5d-gcc, etc.).
+The toolchain folder must be placed at the same directory level as this project.

 ### 3. Upload the Arduino code

 Flash the file `receive.ino` onto your Arduino board.
-This program listens for GPIO signals sent by the Tinker V and triggers corrspondig actions (movements).
+This program listens for GPIO signals sent by the Tinker V and triggers corresponding actions (e.g., movements).

 ### 4. Deploy the Executables

-After successful compilation, copy the following files to your Tinker V board (or RISC-V device) :
+After successful compilation, copy the following files to your Tinker V board (or RISC-V device):
 - `main`
 - `vamp`
 - `gpio_sender`